shannon-lab/zapdos/doc/content/getting_started/using_zapdos.md

 The `--color off` option is to de-clutter the log file from extraneous mark-up resulting from the displayed console text colors.

-Many test input files also create an output file with the format `example_input_out.e` that contains all the simulation results that have been selected for output.
+Many test input files also create an output file with the name format `example_input_out.e` that contains all the simulation results that have been selected for output.
 These results are best viewed using a visualization tool like [Paraview](http://www.paraview.org/download/).